d-ioannidis/maven-pizza-challenge/README.md

 table where it's later converted into a CSV file which is then used by Power BI for the visualization part of the challenge.

+Technologies used:

+* Base Python
+* NumPy
+* Pandas
+* Power BI

 The Power BI dashboard can be viewed through this link: https://community.powerbi.com/t5/Data-Stories-Gallery/Maven-Pizza-Challenge/m-p/2854624

+Note: Initial experimentations included the usage of Plotly and/or Matplotlib before resorting to the use of Power BI for the final visualization process.